dmmiller612/bert-extractive-summarizer/README.md

 to run extractive summarizations.
 This works by first embedding the sentences, then running a clustering algorithm, finding the sentences that are closest to the cluster's centroids.
 This library also uses coreference techniques, utilizing the https://github.com/huggingface/neuralcoref library to resolve words in summaries that need more context.
-The greedyness of the neuralcoref library can be tweaked in the SingleModel class.
+The greedyness of the neuralcoref library can be tweaked in the CoreferenceHandler class.

 Paper: https://arxiv.org/abs/1906.04165